All Episodes

 If we can bail out Chrysler, why can't we support the American homeowner?

-Gross wrote in his monthly investment outlook on PIMCO's website.
+Gross wrote in his monthly investment outlook on Pimco's website.

-Write some checks, bail them out, prevent a destructive housing deflation that Ben Bernanke is unable to do.
+Prevent a destructive housing deflation that Ben Bernanke is unable to do.

 After all, W, you're the decider, aren't you?